LiviuLvu/liviulvu.github.io/README.md

 Learning to code

-This is a collection of Angular.js tutorials.
-To be added are all tutorials and experiments with javascript and related frameworks.
+This is a collection of javascript tests and tutorials written with angular.js To be added are all tutorials and experiments with javascript and some of the frameworks I will be using.